Counseling Basics for Student Affairs Professionals

 This webinar is designed to give participants a greater appreciation for the complementary nature of the student affairs and counseling professions.
 In addition to enhancing communication, fostering consensus, and augmenting conflict resolution, a working knowledge of basic counseling concepts and applications can help student affairs professionals recognize the warning signs of unhealthy emotional states, make more effective referrals, and consult more productively with mental health professionals and other administrators.
 It’s all about determining and implementing the best course of action for individual students.

 Even though they are not responsible for the provision of direct counseling services, student affairs professionals need a working knowledge of basic counseling skills.
 These skills complement the educational and developmental aspects of student affairs work and help practitioners to be more effect in their overall delivery of student services.
+This has become even more important as the pandemic has precipitated an increase in emotional and mental health challenges among the college student population.

 The presentation and discussion will include examples, illustrations, and case studies designed to complement and reinforce the collaborative role student affairs professionals have in helping students to realize their full potential in a holistic and productive manner and it intended for student affairs professionals at all levels, but especially on those on the 'front lines' who work directly and consistently with college students.